 Timings for any subsequent network investment are re-assessed, informed incrementally by each simulation.
-These potential future ISP projects are restricted from entering before their EISD plus two years, as by definition they are not progressing within the next two years in that CDP, and may only become actionable after the following ISP, which will add a two-year development delay.
+These potential future ISP projects are restricted from entering before their EISD plus their Actionable Window (two years for projects that were not previously actionable), as by definition if they are not progressing within the next two years in that CDP, and may only become actionable after the following ISP, which will add a two-year development delay (or more than two years if they were previously actionable).

 Table 10 highlights a conceptual result for the application of each CDP across the four scenarios.
 Focusing on CDP1, which is built off the Scenario A least-cost DP (0012), Project 1 and Project 2 are fixed as potential actionable ISP projects across all or most scenarios.
-The timings of Project 3 and Project 4, which are potential future ISP projects in this CDP, are allowed to vary to meet the needs of each scenario at lowest cost, as long as that timing is beyond the EISD plus two years.
+The timings of Project 3 and Project 4, which are potential future ISP projects in this CDP, are allowed to vary to meet the needs of each scenario at lowest cost, as long as that timing is beyond the EISD plus their Actionable Window (two years for projects that were not previously actionable).

 For example, in Table 5 it was identified that the least-cost DP for Scenario B (0022) developed Project 1, Project 2, and Project 3 all at their respective EISDs.
 In CDP1, however, Project 3 is classified as a potential future ISP project, and therefore cannot be developed for 2027-28.
-In the example below, an alternative DP (0028) has been found where Project 3 is introduced in 2029-30, which is the earliest possible timing if the project is not declared actionable within the current ISP58.
+In the example below, an alternative DP (0028) has been found where Project 3 is introduced in 20292031-320, which is the earliest possible timing if the project is not declared actionable within the current ISP59 given its actionable window.

 Similarly, if the decision is made to invest in Project 1 and Project 2 immediately (CDP1), and Scenario C eventuates, then in this illustrative example it is no longer optimal for Project 3 to progress under that scenario.
-Given that Project 1 and Project 2 have been developed, developing Project 3 by 2032-33 now provides greater cost savings for consumers compared tothan the original 2027-28 earliest possible non-actionable timing of 2029-2030.
-On the other hand, in Scenario D, the potential actionable projects in CDP1 are consistent with the leastcost DP in this scenario, and therefore the cost is unchanged from that shown in Table 5.
+Given that Project 1 and Project 2 have been developed, developing Project 3 by 20332-343 now provides greater cost savings for consumers compared tothan the original 2027-28earliest possible non-actionable timing of 202931-20320.
+On the other hand, in Scenario D, the potential actionable projects in CDP1 are consistent with the least-cost DP in this scenario, and therefore the cost is unchanged from that shown in Table 5.

 CDP4 is an example which includes early works (for Project 3).
 In Scenario A's least-cost DP (CDP1), Project 3 is not required until 2035-36.
 Under CDP4, early works are delivered for the project to ensure it is ready when needed under some scenarios, but in Scenario A the completion of the project remains in 2035-36.
-If, in two years' time when the next ISP is prepared, this scenario is still plausible and reasonably likely and other scenarios less likely, it would be in consumers best interests to delay development of Project 3 rather than progress with a costly investment that is not yet needed59.
+If, in two years' time when the next ISP is prepared, this scenario is still plausible and reasonably likely and other scenarios less likely, it would be in consumers best interests to delay development of Project 3 rather than progress with a costly investment that is not yet needed60.
 The difference in total cost between the least-cost DP (CDP1) and CDP4 for Scenario A therefore reflects the proportion of early works on Project 3 which will need to be reworked at a later date as a result of the delayed delivery (\$8m in this example).

-Table 10 DPs for each scenario in CDP1 to CDP6 (based on scenario least-cost DPs)
+DPs for each scenario in CDP1 to CDP6 (based on scenario least-cost DPs) Table 10